Meanwhile/Misc./README.md

 *BeBeautifiedIcons3.1.zip* - A collection of BeOS icons I made long ago.
 Note the info in its Readme is partly outdated by now.

-*README.UncleZen-V.1.0* - A Readme for this .brn file that works in BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).
+*README.UncleZen-V.1.0* - A Readme for the Uncle Zen.brn file that works in BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam that I wrote many years ago.